-The below example will depict APR, monthly payment, and total payments through the life of a loan at $10,000 with single disbursement.
+The below example will depict APR, monthly payments, and total payments through the life of a loan at $10,000 with single disbursement.

 All student loan examples below will take into account the auto-pay discount which is generally (0.25%).
 Note that this may be different for each lender so do check out the refinance page to get an accurate rate for auto-pay discounts per lender.
 The below example is also taking into account that there are no prepayment fees, application fees, or origination fees.
 LIBOR – is a widely used benchmark that the world uses for short-term interest rates.
 To get a better idea of what LIBOR is and how it will change your rate, take a look at this link.